a-zorina/gosh/docker-extension/ui/src/content/help.md

-# Gosh solution
+# GOSH
+Secure Software Supply Chain achieved through record-setting blockchain tech, distributed programming and decentralized architecture - integrated into the same familiar git, no workflow adjustment required.

 ## Motivation

 Software Supply Chain is a high-impact area.
-Yet there is a big problem of secure, trustless, verifiable, and transparent delivery of source code/binaries to the node operators in a blockchain.
-Currently there is no industrial solution in place.
+Yet there exists a distinctive lack of secure, trustless, verifiable, and transparent delivery of source code/binaries to developers and users in all software fields.
+Currently there is no industrial solution available that is not centralized and thus not dependent on the decisions of a few actors.

 ## Objective

-Mitigate security problem of docker container, source code supply chain and open-source code by providing a **secure** and **convenient** on-chain environment to operate on source code repositories.
+Mitigate security and transparency issues arising from conventional software supply chain by providing a secure and convenient on-chain environment to operate on source code repositories.

 ## Architecture